-Moved by Betcher, seconded by Nelson to not allow the expansion of the footprint of the structure, or the an enclosure of a structure such as a porch in the moratorium only.
+Moved by Betcher, seconded by Nelson to allow the expansion of the footprint of the structure, but not the enclosure of a porch in the moratorium only.

 Vote on Motion: 3-3.
 Voting Aye: Betcher, Nelson, Martin.
 Voting Nay: Beatty-Hansen, Gartin, Corrieri.
-Mayor Haila voted nay to break the tie.
+Mayor Haila voted nay to break the time.
 Motion failed.

-Moved by Beatty-Hansen, seconded by Corrieri, to direct staff to proceed with the recommendation for the use of the definition of a dependent.
+Moved by Beatty-Hansen, seconded by Corrieri, to use the definition recommended by staff for adult.